-45% of the Pool's \$31.55 billion in investments at June 30, 2018, mature in six months or less.
-Of the remainder, 46.93% have a maturity of more than one year.
-At June 30, 2018, the weighted average maturity in years for the Pool was 1.66.
+42.28% of the Pool's \$31.79 billion in investments at June 30, 2019, mature in six months or less.
+Of the remainder, 43.46% have a maturity of more than one year.
+At June 30, 2019, the weighted average maturity in years for the Pool was 1.5.

 The California Government Code and the Investment Policy allow the Treasury to purchase floating rate notes, that is, any instruments that have a coupon interest rate that is adjusted periodically due to changes in a base or benchmark rate.
 The Investment Policy limits the amount invested in floating rate notes to 10% of the Pool portfolio.
 The Investment Policy prohibits the purchase of inverse floating rate notes and hybrid or complex structured investments.
-At June 30, 2018, the Pool contained floating rate notes at fair value of \$164.74 million (0.52% of the Pool.)
-The notes are tied to one-month and three-month London Interbank Offered Rate (LIBOR) with monthly and quarterly coupon resets.
+At June 30, 2019, the Pool contained floating rate notes at fair value of \$207.21 million (0.65% of the Pool.)
+The notes are tied to three-month London Interbank Offered Rates (LIBOR) with quarterly coupon resets or six-month U.S. Treasury Bill and Bank of America prime rate.
 The fair value of variable securities is generally less susceptible to changes in value than fixed rate securities because the variable-rate coupon resets back to the market rate on a periodic basis.
 There were no variable rate notes in the SPI and Other Specific Investments.

-Fair value fluctuates with interest rates, and increasing interest rates could cause fair value to decline below original cost.
+Fair value fluctuates with interest rates and increasing interest rates could cause fair value to decline below original cost.
 County management believes the liquidity in the portfolios is adequate to meet cash flow requirements and to preclude the County from having to sell investments below original cost for that purpose.